Can I Eat Expired Opened Sweetened Condensed Milk?

 Can I eat Opened Sweetened Condensed Milk if it was accidentally left out at room temperature?

-If Opened Sweetened Condensed Milk has been left out at room temperature for more than 2 hours, it's best to discard it to prevent foodborne illness.
+If Opened Sweetened Condensed Milk has been left out at room temperature for more than 2 hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly in dairy products at room temperature, increasing the risk of contamination.

 Does the type of container affect the shelf life of Opened Sweetened Condensed Milk?